 Understandably, flip-flops or thong sandals are pretty common footwear on the island and especially the beach.
-The more common term for these though is slippers or zories in Guam.
-There’s nothing different about them.
-Sure, the islanders will understand what you mean but start off on the right foot by knowing this word if you’re visiting.
-It’s also called zories in Japan.
+The more common term for these though is slippers or zories in Guam which is borrowed from Japan.
+If you ask a local about flip flops they might not understand what you mean so go with zori for a better understanding.

-If you want to see and experience a weekly island festival with some of the best local food around, then head to the Chamorro Village for the Wednesday Night Market.
-There are many vendors selling many arts, crafts and souvenirs.
-But, the main draw is the variety of delicious food.
-The aroma of the barbecued items is enticing.
-There is also entertainment and cultural performances.
+If you want to see and experience a weekly island festival with some of the best local food around, then head to the Chamorro Village for the Wednesday Night Market There is also entertainment and cultural performances.
 Visitors can even go on carabao rides here.
-These docile creatures are still used by some for farming.

 The island’s territorial bird is the Guam Rail or ko’ko’ bird.
-This is a flightless bird with a brown head, short wings and gray bill bird was once widespread in Guam.
+This flightless bird with a brown head, short wings and gray bill bird was once widespread in Guam.
 But, it was on the verge of extinction due mainly to the brown tree snakes.
-The one and only ko’ko’ bird I’ve seen was in San Diego Zoo.
-I’m hoping it’s still there.
-It’s also in a few other zoos across the U.S.

-There are various continuous conservation efforts to save the ko’ko for the past 20 years.
+There have been various continuous conservation efforts to save the ko’ko for the past 20 years.
 Some birds have been released into the wild on Cocos Island which is a resort island a few miles off Guam as well as the neighboring island of Rota.
-It is the hopeful that they continue to successfully reproduce safe from the predators at these locations to preserve their species.

 While Kmart may not be as popular anymore in the mainland USA, it’s still the place for locals and tourists to shop on the island.
-Guam’s shopping scene of duty-free shops and high-end stores is one of its attractions but Kmart still has the best-valued items.
-This was once advertised as the biggest Kmart in the world.
-This store is actually open 24 hours and the last time we were there at 10 p.m., it was crowded with mostly tourists.
-It’s also my favorite place to buy souvenirs!
+Guam’s shopping scene of duty-free shops and high-end stores is one of its attractions but Kmart still has the best-valued items and is a great place to buy souvenirs.

 If you’re near any of these cities, you can visit one of these restaurants that serve Guam food.